Bianca Beauchamp

-Bianca Stéphanie Beauchamp ([bjɑ̃ka stefani boʃɑ̃], born October 14, 1977) is a Canadian fetish model best known for her glamour, erotic and latex fetish modelling.
+Bianca Stéphanie Beauchamp ([bjɑ̃ka stefani boʃɑ̃], born October 14, 1977) is a Canadian pornographic actress and fetish model best known for her glamour, erotic, and latex fetish modeling.

 Early life and education

 Beauchamp was born in Montreal, Quebec to a French Canadian father and an Italian mother.
 She was named after Bianca Jagger.
 She grew up in Montreal, where she was raised in a low-income neighbourhood.
-After having difficulty at home, Beauchamp moved away soon after graduating high school, and began a course in French literature at CEGEP, hoping to become a high-school French teacher.
+After having difficulty at home, Beauchamp moved away soon after graduating high school.
+She began a course in French literature at a CEGEP, hoping to become a high-school French teacher.
 Beauchamp managed to pass the entrance exam for an exclusive private school.
-After achieving her certificate, she began studying French and teaching at Université du Québec à Montréal.
+After achieving her certificate, she began studying French and started a teaching job at Université du Québec à Montréal.

-Bianca is bisexual.
-Beauchamp met aspiring photographer Martin Perreault at the age of 18.
-Perreault convinced her to pose for photographs as his muse, and she began modelling for him.
+Beauchamp is bisexual.
+She met aspiring photographer Martin Perreault at the age of 18.
+Perreault convinced her to pose for photographs as his muse and she began modeling for him.
 Around 1995, then 20-year-old Beauchamp bought her first latex dress, saying later that she loved how latex contours her whole body and how special the material was for her.